andrxd/andrxd.github.io/README.md

 # mysite
-Just a html page with my social networks
+sharing my social networks in a weird way